miwied/FancySeatManager/README.md

 - adding a group of x people
 - auto generated incremental group-id
 - remove a group with the corresponding group-id
+- notification when group is set or no more space is available

 ## javascript web application pictures